eirikhanssen/odf2jats/README.md

 - paragraphs
 - lists that can be nested
 - tables
+- figures
 - headings (6 levels)
 - footnotes: xref pointing to the footnotes are left in the text, and the footnotes are grouped in back/fn-group
+- handling of content in the back section after the reference list (appendix) has been implemented
 - **journal-meta**
     - a template for a journal has been included, it could be changed for different journals by using a parameter to the pipeline
 - **article-meta**